-• Contact the MTI Admissions office for an application packet.
+Contact the MTI Admissions office for an application packet.
 Application requirements include visitation of a radiology department; submission of a written essay describing and analyzing the visit; and resume and references.
 Deadline for application: January 15.
+All students accepted to the program must submit to a criminal background check at the student's expense.
+Details are available from the Admissions Office.